8 Best IT CV Examples & Samples for Information Technology Jobs

 Self-motivated IT graduate keen to apply technical skills and problem-solving abilities in a junior IT specialist role at Oracle.
 Passionate about optimising systems and delivering innovative solutions to enhance business efficiency.

-Conversely, a career summary is more suited to those with experience in the IT sector.
-For instance, if you’ve worked in the tech industry for over 10 years, a brief statement about your skills, achievements, and experience would be a welcome addition.
+On the other hand, a career summary is more suited to those with experience in the IT sector.
+For example, if you’ve worked in the tech industry for over 10 years, a concise statement about your skills, achievements, and experience would be a welcome addition.

 Career summary example